jonascavalcanti/ocpgenctl/README.md

 ```

 ## Creating Red Hat Enterprise Linux CoreOS (RHCOS) machines in vSphere

+**Prerequisites**

+* Obtain the Ignition config files for your cluster.

+* Have access to an HTTP server that you can access from your computer and that the machines that you create can access.

 1. Upload the bootstrap Ignition config file, which is named <installation_directory>/bootstrap.ign, that the installation program created to your HTTP server.
 Note the URL of this file.